 - Decay-aware PAR for perishables.
 Not optional for food service.

 - Closed-loop AI on supplier replies.
-The architectural differentiator that converts "procurement is half my job" into "procurement is 7 minutes per supplier per cycle."
+The architectural differentiator that turns supplier-message handling into exception review.

 - Multi-channel sending.
 Email, WhatsApp, EDI, supplier portal — depending on whose preference each supplier has.

 Tools that meet all six at SMB pricing are rare.
-Tools that meet 4–5 at $300+/month/location exist (MarketMan, MarginEdge, Restaurant365 add-ons).
-LineNow vs MarketMan, LineNow vs MarginEdge, and LineNow vs WISK AI cover the segment honestly.
+Restaurant inventory and operating platforms such as MarketMan, MarginEdge, Nory, Restaurant365 add-ons, and WISK AI cover parts of the workflow at different price and complexity levels.
+LineNow vs MarketMan, LineNow vs MarginEdge, LineNow vs Nory, and LineNow vs WISK AI cover the segment honestly.

 The restaurant-grade closed-loop platform

 LineNow is the closed-loop procurement platform built for restaurants and small restaurant groups.
 Recipe builder with yield, substitution, and dynamic margin recomputation.
 Decay-aware PAR for perishables.
 SBA forecasting for non-smooth demand (specialty items that don't sell every day).
-Layer 1 AI parses supplier emails, WhatsApp, and EDI replies and updates orders automatically.
+Layer 1 AI parses connected supplier emails, WhatsApp messages, and EDI replies into reviewable order updates.
 Layer 2 AI is a conversational chatbot for daily food cost, margin trends, and supplier spend analysis.
 Team collaboration on supplier email threads inside the system.
 POS integration with Toast (full SFTP data export), Square Restaurant, and Clover.
-Bills push to QuickBooks and Xero with COGS classification.
-Multi-business-unit support if you also run a retail line, a packaged-goods brand, or a catering operation. $50/month flat across all locations.
+QuickBooks and Xero handoff is available for configured accounting workflows.
+Multi-business-unit support if you also run a retail line, a packaged-goods brand, or a catering operation. $100/month flat across all locations.

-For an independent restaurant or a 1–5 unit group in the United States or Canada, LineNow is the answer.
-The depth matches MarketMan and MarginEdge on recipes; adds the closed-loop AI those tools don't have; and costs a fraction of the per-location price.
+For an independent restaurant or a 1–5 unit group in the United States or Canada, LineNow is a strong fit.
+It combines recipe-aware procurement, supplier-reply tracking, receiving, and accounting handoff in a flat SMB-priced workflow.
 90-day free trial, no credit card.

 A 60-second diagnostic